 The Vegepod® Container Gardens come in three sizes, and since I have a large outdoor space, I opted for the medium.
 That being said, when we lived in the condo and had a smaller patio, the small would have been perfect.
 After picking up a few necessities for gardening from Lee Valley in the heart of the city, I was ready to grab some dirt from my local garden centre.

 Here is where I started to get excited – what to plant and why!
-As someone who has direct sun for the majority of the day, I knew that tomatoes and peppers would be good options.
+As someone who has direct sun for the majority of the day, I knew that tomatoes and peppers would be good options I hear that a Garden Pergola also helps with this.
 I also knew that they don’t need a ton of work, and for someone who can’t be on the patio (unfortunately) for hours at a time every day, they needed to be easy for me to take care of.
-I got a little more adventurous with my other options.
+For those of you who don’t have access to a patio or roof space, then you can always consider something like a gavita led system to grow your produce inside.
+I’m lucky though so, I got a little more adventurous with my other options.
 From cucumbers to cauliflower, strawberries to watermelon, I am giving it a try.
 I think that’s the fun of urban gardening.
 Chances are something might not work out, but I know that every day after I get home from work, I can go check to see how my plants are doing because of the Vegepods.
 Did I also mention that they have a built in water reservoir which helps if I forget to water them accordingly?
 GENIUS.

 One of the things I have learned over the years of trying to have and enjoy green spaces in the apartments, condos and homes I have lived in, is that vegetables are great but they need something special.
 Flowers are VERY important because they attract the bees most plants need to blossom and bloom.
 Plus, it’s beautiful to plant a potted plant and watch it flower.
 I picked up some Marigolds (also known as Cempasàºchil which I learned during my trip to Mexico for Dia de los Muertos – and we all know how much I love Mexico) and Hibiscus flowers.
 But this is where your personality can come in while you plan your garden and I love that!